-Speech testing provides information about the accuracy of the audiogram.
-Results are also helpful indicators of how well a patient may do with amplification.
+Speech testing provides information about the accuracy of the audiogram in addition to an indication of how well a client may do with amplification.

-The two most common speech tests performed in a hearing evaluation are the Speech Reception Threshold (SRT) and Discrimination Score (DS) test (also known as Word Recognition tests).
+The two most common speech tests performed in a hearing evaluation are the Speech Reception Threshold (SRT) and Discrimination Score (DS) test ( also known as Word Recognition tests).